ANIMAL MEDICAL CENTER OF ANTELOPE

 Echocardiogram

-A pet echocardiogram uses similar technology to an ultrasound.
+An echocardiogram for pets evaluates cardiac health, providing detailed imaging of heart function, structure, and blood flow and detecting potential abnormalities.
+A veterinary echocardiogram uses similar technology to an ultrasound.
 The difference is that the technology focuses its attention on the heart.
 When a vet performs an echocardiogram, they are given a visual picture of how well the heart is pumping, giving valuable insight into the heart’s valves and chambers.

 CT Scan

-An animal CT scan is another imaging test that uses X-ray images in order to capture a clear picture of the bones and soft tissues in the animal’s body.
+Animal CT scans are another imaging test that uses X-ray images to capture a clear picture of the bones and soft tissues in the animal’s body.
+This process offers detailed insights into complex conditions, enabling accurate diagnoses and advanced treatment planning for various internal and skeletal issues.
 CT scans do utilize some radiation.
 As such, veterinarians use precautionary measures to help protect themselves and the animals during CT scans for dogs.

 Why a Vet May Perform Scans